- 18 Days -

 As Queenstown has grown in popularity and size over recent decades, Wanaka, an hours drive away, has become a favorite choice for those who prefer a quiet and peaceful place to stay.
 It's location, on Lake Wanaka and close to some of the best hiking trails in the region, makes Wanaka an attractive option to the more frenetic pace of Queenstown.

-The Lodge boasts a stunning collection of paintings and sculpture curated by Sir Michael and Lady Christine for their own and their guests' enjoyment.There is also the world renowned private sculpture park as part of The Hills golf course with works by New Zealand and international artists.
+The Lodge boasts a stunning collection of paintings and sculpture curated by Sir Michael and Lady Christine.
+There' also the world renowned private sculpture park, part of The Hills golf course with works by New Zealand and international artists.

 Or you might prefer a self-guided visit to Gibbston Valley where you'll find artisan food & wine producers in a region that's world famous for its Pinot Noir's.
 On arrival we can arrange a self-guided tour around Lake Wakatipu, to enjoy stunning scenery, see public artworks, take some forest walks or follow some easy bike trails.

 This will be your last day in New Zealand, flying from Queenstown to Auckland in time to connect with your homeward flight to North America.
 If schedules allow, during your layover in Auckland we can arrange a privately guided tour and lunch at the Villa Maria Vineyards, just 20 minutes from the airport or the nearby Pah Homestead Art Center.